Nat Turner: Rebellion

-Over approximately a decade, Turner built up support for his cause, culminating in an anti-slavery uprising that served as a source of inspiration for later abolitionist organizers and rebels.
-The four-day rebellion started on August 21, 1831.
+Over approximately a decade, Turner built up support for his cause, culminating in a four-day rebellion started on August 21, 1831.

 Nat Turner's Rebellion resulted in the death of 55 white men, women, and children.
 This is considered the "most deadly slave revolt" in United States history.
+Turner would later claim to have only personally killed one individual, Margaret Whitehead, whom he bashed with a fencepost.
 The state militia and local troops quickly suppressed the uprising; between 36 and 120 Black men, women, and children, many of whom were not involved in the revolt, were killed by soldiers and local mobs in retaliation.

 Turner eluded capture but remained in Southampton County, in hiding.
 Slaves from a nearby house provided him with food.
 On October 30, a farmer named Benjamin Phipps discovered Turner hiding in a depression in the earth, created by a large, fallen tree covered with fence rails.
 This was referred to locally as Nat Turner's cave, although it was not a natural cave.
 Around 1 p.m. on October 31, Turner arrived at the prison in the county seat of Jerusalem, Virginia (now Courtland).
 According to Thomas Wentworth Higginson, writing in 1861, Turner was found "emaciated, ragged, a mere scarecrow."